 Spruce up your garden

-There is no better place to be than outside in your garden surrounded by nature.
+If you want your kids to be surrounded by nature and a breath of fresh air, then there is no better place to be than outside in your garden.
+Here, the kids can play by the outdoor water fountains instead of being cooped up and playing video games inside the house all day.
 If you have been neglecting your flower beds or you have been meaning to plant a vegetable patch, now is the time to get to work.
-Did you know that the act ofgardening provides families with an excellent bonding opportunity?
+Did you know that the act of gardening provides families with an excellent bonding opportunity?
 Never mind the fact that it promises to teach children a variety of important life lessons, like patience and the value of hard work.

 Here are some ideas for getting the kids involved:• Pull out weeds together • Let them water the flowers• Encourage them to dig the holes when planting seeds• Assign them gardening ‘chores’ to teach them responsibility • Involve them in selecting the flowers, plants, and vegetables that you grow • DIY some bird boxes or bird feeders

 Another great idea is to construct a fishpond, with the help of world-class supplies from water-garden.co.uk, and to let your older kids care for it.
 It is the perfect way to investigate whether they are ready for a more demanding pet, like a puppy or a kitten.